 This Christmas season I am thankful for my family with all our warts and challenges.
 I’m thankful that just as Jesus entered our world as a baby, we will someday be able to enter His world —heaven— because of His payment for our sins on the cross.
 And I just can’t wait to hear Luke tell me all his thoughts and stories someday when we are there together.

 For further reading by Deb Abbs, check out Whose Missing from the Church.

 If you are interested in campus ministry to the differently-abled, we would like to hear from you!
 Click here to complete a short survey.
-Find more resources in Nine Tips for a Disability-Friendly Chapter and Bible Studies on Belonging.
+Find more resources in Nine Tips for a Disability-Friendly Chapter.